KORESIL

 -

-Institute of Forming Technology and Lightweight Components (IUL) of the TU Dortmund
+Institute of Forming Technology and Lightweight Components (IUL) at the TU Dortmund

 Chair of Lightweight Systems Engineering and MultiMaterial Design